Geotab/sdk/src/software/guides/concepts.md

 statusDatas[i].device = deviceLookup[statusDatas[i].device.id];

 Depending on the process, for some entities like diagnostics, it may be desirable to maintain a local cache from which the status/fault data can be populated.
-In this case it will be necessary to refresh the cache when the cache is missing the required entity making an API call.This will allow the API to get the required entity and add it to the local cache.
+In this case it will be necessary to refresh the cache when the cache is missing the required entity making an API call.
+This will allow the API to get the required entity and add it to the local cache.
 An example of maintaining a diagnostic cache would occur when consuming a feed of data from the API.
 An example of this process is included in both the [.Net](https://github.com/Geotab/sdk-dotnet-samples/tree/master/DataFeed) and [JavaScript DataFeed](../../js-samples/dataFeed.html) examples.

 ## MultiCall